marcantonyw/agoraphobia/src/content/agoraphobia.md

 #### A Few Lowlights

 - Failed out of college classes (eventually finished online).
-- Lost dream job because I couldn’t cross a bridge.
+- Lost dream job because I couldn't cross a bridge.
 - Panicked so badly during a traffic stop that cops thought I was on meth and I failed a field sobriety test, sober.
 Also threw up on his shoe.
 - Jumped from a moving car on the freeway in panic, called a cab home.
-- Ruined a relationship that *probably* would’ve worked out otherwise.
+- Ruined a relationship that *probably* would've worked out otherwise.
-- Diagnosed with IBS (more on that later), lost weight I couldn’t afford to lose.
+- Diagnosed with IBS (more on that later), lost weight I couldn't afford to lose.
 - Completely ended a relationship with an entire side of my family because I stopped being able to travel to visit them.

-#### A few times I Was Sure It Wasn’t Anxiety
+#### A few times I Was Sure It Wasn't Anxiety

-- Woke up with full body left side numbness, tried to walk to the bathroom but couldn’t balance and fell over in the hallway.
+- Woke up with full body left side numbness, tried to walk to the bathroom but couldn't balance and fell over in the hallway.
 Called 911 thinking it was a stroke.
-- Airport bathroom: couldn’t get off the toilet, cancelled trip because I was sick.
+- Airport bathroom: couldn't get off the toilet, cancelled trip because I was sick.
 Got home, stomach was fine.
 - Throat closing, was sure it was anaphylactic shock.
 - Shortness of breath on a very short hike, was sure it was an asthma attack.
 - Left my mom alone in Disneyland to rush to the ER, was sure my appendix had burst.
 - Driving to a park with gf at the time, DPDR so intense I was sure I just had a psychotic break.

-So we’re talking **20 years of crippling agoraphobia, 7 years on benzos**.
-And now I’m 100% fine.
+So we're talking **20 years of crippling agoraphobia, 7 years on benzos**.
+And now I'm 100% fine.

 No, I'm not a therapist.
 I'm not the best writer.
 I have no aspirations to be some sort of coach or authority figure.
 There are plenty of reasons not to listen to me.
 But me **not getting it** is not one of those reasons.